 Matching their dimensions, the tones were acoustically amplified by the rooms (and could thus be projected by the speakers extremely quietly).
 A tone then appeared to be equally loud throughout a space, and without direction; the rooms were humming at their inherent pitch.
 Walking through the courtyard, one would physically move through this spatially informed chord -interacting with the intimate acoustics of hutong life-, hearing specific intervals and gentle beatings at different positions.

 A sheet placed on a music stand described the frequency of the tone heard in a room, its tempered pitch equivalent and the two semitones adjacent to it.
 4 violinists appeared each day during the exhibition, unannounced and unscheduled, freely choosing 1 of the rooms to perform in for 1 hour.
 Their only instruction was to play quiet single tones near the resonance, further modulating the chord that was traveling through the courtyard.
 A visitor could encounter a number of musicians, a soloist, or the courtyard void of performers simply giving voice to its own resonance..

 Blind Spaces was part of the Beijing Design Week 2015 _ Baitasi Remade and was realised with the support of the Dutch Embassy in Beijing, Long Strategic Consultancy and Moujiti.
 Violins; Yan Yulong, Jie Sheng, Wen Yuzhen, Ake.

-A longer audio impression of a walk through the courtyard;
+. hear a longer audio impression of a walk through the courtyard